-Boston University’s College of Engineering is a global destination for respected faculty and researchers, and supports diverse research labs working to solve some of society’s most critical needs.
+Boston University College of Engineering is a global research destination known for diverse labs working to solve some of society’s most critical needs.

-Graduate and undergraduate students can take part in the innovation process, working alongside our award-winning faculty and directly contributing to their groundbreaking discoveries.
+Graduate and undergraduate students take part in the innovation process, working alongside our award-winning faculty, directly contributing to groundbreaking discoveries.

-Our students and faculty regularly collaborate with colleagues in industry, government, and neighboring universities.
-The interdisciplinary nature of our research encourages discovery and gives students valuable exposure to fields that complement their primary areas of study.
+The ENG community regularly collaborates with colleagues in industry, government, other departments across BU, and neighboring universities.
+The interdisciplinary nature of our research—including research centers and institutes—encourages discovery and gives students valuable exposure to fields that enhance their primary area of study.

 - Energy & Sustainability BU engineers are part of the multidisciplinary clean energy and environmental sustainability effort, and are leading research in solid-state lighting, innovative ways to save energy, green manufacturing and fuel cells, among other areas.